 Supply shortages are a global problem.
 In Austria, 323 medicines were affected in 2019.
 With the entry into force of the obligation to report distribution restrictions, the total number of reports increased to 1,096 in 2020.
 In 2021, there were a total of 788 reports, and in 2022, 1,257 reports of medicinal products that were not available or not sufficiently available.
 To date, no cases have been reported to the Federal Office for Safety in Health Care (BASG) in which a patient was harmed due to drug supply shortages.
 In almost all cases, drugs with the same active ingredient or therapeutically equivalent substitutes with the same effect are available.
 As a general rule, the primary responsibility for maintaining the ability to supply medicines lies with the marketing authorization holder or the wholesaler.

 Reasons for supply bottlenecks

 The reasons for supply shortages are complex and multifactorial; some reasons may include:

 - Outsourced production: active pharmaceutical ingredients are increasingly being manufactured in low-wage countries such as China and India for cost reasons.
 There, they sometimes have to contend with quality deficiencies.
-Production has to be stopped at the slightest suspicion.
+This can lead to delivery delays and, in some cases, to production stoppages.
 In addition, the long transport route from Asia to Europe increases the risk of delivery complications.
 Both of these factors lead to increased downtime.

 - Mergers between pharmaceutical companies: As a result, certain active ingredients are increasingly manufactured by only one company, and often at only one location.
 If production fails there, the corresponding drug is missing on the entire global market.
-In this case, as far as possible, a substitute product with an alternative active ingredient must be found.
+In this case, as far as possible, a substitute drug with an alternative active ingredient must be found.

 Note: Coronavirus outbreak